Remuneration

 Remuneration of the members of the Board of Directors

-According to the resolution by the AGM of 13 April 2023, the annual remuneration payable to the members of the Board be as follows: EUR 48,000 to the Chair, EUR 35,000 to the Vice Chair and EUR 26,000 to the other members of the Board.
-The Board members receive no additional fee for attending the Board meetings.
-It was also resolved that a separate remuneration be paid to committee members for committee work as follows: EUR 2,000 per meeting to Chairman and EUR 1,000 per meeting to members.
-No other financial benefits were paid for Board members.
+The AGM of 16 April 2024 resolved that the annual remuneration payable to the members of the Board is as follows: EUR 55,000 to the Chair, EUR 40,000 to the Vice Chair and EUR 30,000 to the other Board members.
+Board members who reside outside Finland receive EUR 1,000 per Board meeting where they are physically present.
+It was further resolved that a separate remuneration be paid for committee work to persons elected to a committee as follows: EUR 2,000 per meeting to the Chair and EUR 1,000 per meeting to members.

-The AGM also decided that approximately 40 percent of the annual remuneration to the Board of Directors in 2023 is paid in Marimekko Corporation’s shares acquired from the market and the rest in cash.
-The remuneration is paid entirely in cash if a Board member on the date of the AGM, 13 April 2023, held the shares of the company worth more than EUR 1,000,000.
-According to the decision of the AGM, the shares were acquired directly on behalf of the Board members within two weeks from the release of the interim report for 1 January–31 March 2023 or at the first time as possible under applicable legislation.
-There are no specific rules or limitations for owning shares received as Board fees.
+The AGM also decided that approximately 40 percent of the annual remuneration of the members of the Board of Directors will be paid in Marimekko Corporation’s shares acquired from the market and the rest in cash.
+The shares were acquired directly on behalf of the Board members within two weeks from the release of the interim report for 1 January–31 March 2024.
+There are no specific rules or limitation for owning shares received as Board remuneration.
+The annual remuneration is paid entirely in cash, if a Board member on the date of the AGM, 16 April 2024, holds the company’s shares worth more than EUR 1,000,000.

 EUR 1,000